wfwiggins/wfwiggins.github.io/_posts/python/2018-10-23-Intro-to-Python.md

 <hr>
 ## IPython

-IPython (or Interactive Python) is a "read-eval-print loop" programming environment for the Python language.
+IPython (or Interactive Python) is a "read-eval-print loop" (REPL) programming environment for the Python language.
 It is the basis for Jupyter notebooks.
 It is a program run via the shell by entering the command `ipython`, assuming that you have this package installed.
 I find IPython to be a very convenient way to